EBaxter1/itmd413/README.md

 **Homework 10:** *Inheritance*
 * First file holds Employee and ProductionWorker classes that hold attribute data
 * Second file has new ProductionWorker object that gets user input, stores and displays it

+**Homework 11:** *Polymorphism*
+* File 1 has 3 classes Ship, CruiseShip and CargoShip with the last two classes being derived from the first.
+They also override some Functions
+* File 2 runs through the classes and steps through classes

 ## Exams
 **Midterm:** *Topics 1-9*